MahmoudElshahatt/Meals-app/README.md

 # Meals-app
-A multi-module Android application employing Clean Architecture and Jetpack Compose, featuring modular design and an enhanced user experience with a contemporary and user-friendly interface.
+A multi-module Android app using Clean Architecture and Jetpack Compose, ensuring modular design and improved user experience through a modern and intuitive interface.
 The app showcases a variety of meal categories.